Heyfrenzy/Discord-Token-Gen/README.md

 # Discord-Token-Gen

 A discord token gen i made for someone idk why.
+Uses capsolver

-Uses capsolver bye Just a shit code
+Just a shit code

 Feel free to just update it , i dont like discord.